sebvannistel/PolyglotSubs-Kodi/README.md

 ## Installation of this Fork (PolyglotSubs-Kodi)

-To install this specific version of a4kSubtitles with the SubtitlecatMod:
+To install this specific version of a4kSubtitles:

 **Important First Step:** To prevent potential conflicts or issues, it is **highly recommended to uninstall any previous versions of `a4kSubtitles` or other conflicting subtitle addons** before installing this fork.